 Tile is the least soft flooring choice on the market, except for maybe marble.
 But either one is considered to be extremely hard and very unforgiving in case of a fall.
 Tile is one of the worst for slip resistance, making it very slippery and probably not very good for someone using a cane.
 Tile is a good choice for some using a walker, as long as they don’t fall.
 As for comfort underfoot, tile is not the best choice; almost any other flooring is better for comfort underfoot.

-Tile is a very good choice for a wheelchair because it is hard, smooth, and easy to clean.
+Tile is a perfect choice for a wheelchair because it is hard, smooth, and easy to clean.
 A concern with tile and wheelchairs is moisture on the floor.
 A wheelchair can spin when hitting a moist spot.
-When this happens, it might amount to nothing, or the wheelchair can hit something hard and possibly flip over or at least cause damage to a wall or piece of furniture.
+When this happens, it might amount to nothing, or the wheelchair can hit something hard and possibly flip over or at least cause damage a wall or piece of furniture.

 Cork is a very soft flooring choice, falling in between tile and carpet.
-Cork will grip a wheelchair, walker, and a cane very well, but cork can be difficult to keep clean, and a wheelchair may eventually tear up the cork because it is so soft.
-It is a good choice for someone needing a cane or a walker, and it would also absorb some of the impact if someone were to fall.
+Cork will grip a wheelchair, walker, and cane very well, but cork can be difficult to keep clean, and a wheelchair may eventually tear up the cork because it is so soft.
+It is a good choice for someone needing a cane or a walker, and it would also absorb some of the impacts if someone were to fall.

 Hardwood is a pretty good choice for someone using a cane or walker because it does have decent slip resistance.
 Again, nothing has better slip resistance than carpet and cork, but hardwood holds up much better than those two.
-Hardwood, however, will show scratches and dents from a wheelchair, walker, or cane, but it can eventually be refinished.
+However, Hardwood will show scratches and dents from a wheelchair, walker, or cane, but it can eventually be refinished.
 One notable negative aspect of hardwood is that it is expensive.

 Bamboo is a flooring choice that someone with ambulatory (walking) issues might want to consider.
 It grips better than tile and is extremely durable.
 Being softer than tile, it is cozier underfoot and not as dangerous in the case of a fall.
 Other positive factors include: